-Welcome 2024!
-A new year and always a time filled with possibilities and opportunities for new goals, insights and growth.
+Welcome 2025!
+It’s a new year in the garden and possibilities and opportunities abound for new goals, clever plans and fresh growth.

-We hope you are starting this year with renewed energy and great ideas and we look forward to continue bringing life and style into your homes and gardens as we enter into the months ahead.
+We hope you are starting this year with renewed energy and great ideas, and we look forward to offering a year of life and style for your beautiful homes and gardens.

 If you’ve been away on holiday, you might have returned to a very weedy garden and hopefully not too many plant casualties.
 Weed all beds thoroughly before the weeds go to seed and top up the mulch if needed.
 Keep weeding throughout the month to stay on top of things.